mcdonc/.nixconfig/videos/debuggingbuilds/script.rst

 NixOS 46: Debugging A Failing Build
 ===================================

-- Companion to video at
+- Companion to video at https://youtu.be/S0XYmWPMVF0

+- This text script available via link in the video description.

 - See the other videos in this series by visiting the playlist at https://www.youtube.com/playlist?list=PLa01scHy0YEmg8trm421aYq4OtPD8u1SN

 Overview
 --------

-- This video script available via link in the description.

 - Nix allows few compromises when it comes to building software from source.
   It pretty much forces you to actually fix the software which you're building